‘Walking Dead’ Shirt: Negan Actor Responds To ‘Racist’ Controversy

 — mugsfrank (@mugsfrank_shirt) February 24, 2017

-In the finale of the previous season of The Walking Dead, Negan uses the “Eeny, meeny, miny, moe” rhyme in a chilling scene where he picks someone to kill from a group.
-The Walking Dead shirt, which also featured an image of Negan’s blood-stained baseball bat wrapped with barbs called Lucille, was apparently inspired by this gruesome scene.
+In the finale of the previous season of The Walking Dead, Negan uses the “Eeny, meeny, miny, moe” rhyme in a chilling scene where he picks someone to kill from Rick’s group.
+The Walking Dead shirt, which also featured an image of Lucille, Negan’s blood-stained, barbed wire wrapped baseball bat, was apparently inspired by this gruesome scene.

 According to the Sheffield Star, Ian Lucraft and his wife Gwen, who complained about The Walking Dead shirt, were shopping for a present for their grandson when they found the cloth with “racially explicit graphic and text.”